 Is bricking reversible?

 Yes, in some cases, the effects of a bricking attack can be reversed, provided the device’s firmware or operating system can be reinstalled or reset to its original state.
+However, in extreme cases, the damage to the device is permanent.

 What businesses are vulnerable to bricking?